sunfounder/ezblock3/docs/source/quick_user_guide_for_ezblock3.rst

 How to enter Ezblock Studio 3?
 ------------------------------------------------------
+The current download version is still Ezblock 2, you need to upgrade to Ezblock 3 manually, as follows.

 1. Open Ezblock Studio and log in to your account.
 #.
 Go to your account page by clicking on your avatar in the upper right corner of the home page.